msheliga1/pj3ReactQLCoalViolence/README.md

         "npm install" (or "nmp i")
         Root "npm run build" builds client. - seemed to work.
 Created a dist folder with index.htmls Root "mpm run develop" starts 2 servers, including nodemon server.
+    Testing: Was able to get app working at 3000.
+Searched and Saved.
+        From server, seems like port 3001.
+Has /api in routes/index.js.
+            Has /users in routes/api/index.js.
+            router.route('/').post(createUser).put(authMiddleware, saveBook);
+            ... route('/login').post(login);
+            ... route('/me').get(authMiddleware, getSingleUser);
+            ... route('/books/:bookId').delete(authMiddleware, deleteBook);
+            3001/api/users/me give a "You have no token msg."
+                -> Was able to change this in server/utils/auth.js authMiddleware method.
+Great!!
+            3001/ anything else claims no file client\build\index.html.
+                -> The build also complains about this.

     Commit and push files back to gitHub/branch.
 (For multi-programming: Issue pull request, approve, merge).